Oridion/skrambl_app/README.md

   5. **Completed** – funds delivered

 - **Burner Wallets**
-  Generate throwaway wallets directly in SKRAMBL for high-anonymity payments.
+  Generate real throwaway wallets directly in SKRAMBL for high-anonymity payments.
+  Unlike common burner wallets, you can generate burner wallets with funds without any link to your primary wallet.

 ---